Two of the most common questions we get from our coachees are:

 Engagement Managers at McKinsey are in charge of overseeing a consulting project from beginning to conclusion.
 They are full-time on-site with their team.
 Their tasks include organizing the project’s workstreams, managing the BAs and Associates on the team, being the main touchpoint with clients, and upward-managing the leadership of the team.
 EMs are responsible for achieving the engagement’s objectives.
 At this level, you are required to actively participate in internal training, recruitment, and assistance with business development for Associate Partners and Partners.
 EMs stay in their role for two to three years before being promoted, leaving the firm (this is the point in a consultant’s career where most people exit), or switching to the expert track or another non-consulting role in the Firm.

-At this level, consultants start to specialize either in a particular business function (e.g., Strategy and Corporate Finance) or a particular industry practice (e.g., Banking)
+At this level, consultants start to specialize either in a particular business function (e.g., Strategy and Corporate Finance) or a particular industry practice (e.g., Banking).

 Associate Partners

 As an Associate Partner, you’ll start to focus more on client management and business development and less on the day-to-day project delivery of those projects.
 You are managing several engagements at once while also establishing new or expanding existing client relationships.
 You continue to focus on particular industries and/or functional areas at this point of your McKinsey career.
 Your main contact in each of your teams is the EM and you are advising the team and providing directional guidance.
 Associate Partners are usually in their role for two to three years before making Partner or leaving the firm.
-This is the most difficult time in your McKinsey career and the time when the highest percentage of consultants that want to progress to the next level are asked to leave.
+This is the most difficult time in your McKinsey career and the time when the highest percentage of consultants who want to progress to the next level are asked to leave.

 Partners